 What to Do?

 Use the Planning Checklist to help you identify party planning and preparation tasks and schedule.
 The key things that need to be done, preferably at least 2-3 weeks before the party, are setting the date & time and the party location.
+Then get the invitations out at least one week and preferably two weeks prior to the party.
+Almost everything else can wait until the last minute, if it really needs to.

 What Activities?

-The key components of most parties are Activities & Games and Food.
-Children can inhale food in a matter of minutes so don't plan much time for refreshments.
+The key components of most parties are Games & Activities and Food.
+Children can inhale food in a matter of minutes so don’t plan much time for refreshments.

 A typical two hour party agenda might look like this: